Qualifications

 Between my two computer science degrees, I spent a year pursuing a personal interest in the form of a taught masters degree in Classics and Ancient History.
 I applied for the course towards the end of my undergraduate degree and was given an unconditional offer.

 I now regularly give talks on Ancient History, the notes for which can be found at Ancient History UK.
+I also gives talks on Modern History, with the notes at Modern History UK.

 BSc (Hons) Computer Science